AbdallahOmarAhmed/Face-Detection/README.md

 # Face-Detection
-Hello welcome to my face detection, its a face detection model using widerface dataset
+Hello welcome to my face detection, its a face detection model using the famous widerface dataset

 Note: sorry its not ready yet but it will be ready very soon :)
 # Requirements